Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Sue: I thought he was an alien?

-Me: OK, let’s assume he’s taken human form – which nationality is he?
+Me: Okay, let’s assume that he’s taken human form – which nationality is he?

 Sue: British?

-Me: According to Philip Sanifer’s excellent blog (you know, he’s doing the same thing as us, only seriously), this story is so racist it should be removed from the canon.
+Me: According to Philip Sandifer’s excellent blog (you know, he’s doing the same thing as us, only seriously), this story is so racist, it should be removed from the canon.

 Sue: Removed from the what?